 In-Pit tailings deposition started in the summer of 2019 with the deposition of tailings in Goose Pit.
 Deposition of tailings switched to Portage Pit E in the fall of 2020.
+Tailings deposition started in Pit A in December 2024.
 Water is reclaimed to the mill from Pit A or Pit E. Water is transferred from Goose Pit to Pit A and from Pit E to Pit A as required.

-References to the design and construction documents for the in-pit tailings management system are presented in Table 3-21.
+References to the design and construction documents for the in-pit tailings management system are presented in

+Table 3-21.